freebasic/fbc/FreeBASIC/readme.txt

   o Windows version:

-    - A desktop icon and start-menu links should be created by the installer, use them to open the console directly into the directory where FreeBASIC was installed (or follow the DOS guide below if nothing works).
+    - A desktop icon and start-menu links should be created by the installer; use them to open the console directly into the directory where FreeBASIC was installed (or follow the DOS guide below if nothing works).